mchalapuk/hyper-text-slider/README.md

 ## Contributing

-Pull requests that add new transitions to the library are very welcome and will be accepted pretty much instantly.
-If you intend to add new feature, it would be better to first create an issue requesting the feature where interface design can be talked out before coding, instead of doing code review cycles after pull request has been made.
+Pull requests that add new transitions to the library will be accepted pretty much instantly.
+If you intend to add new feature, it would be better to first create an issue requesting the feature where design of the interface can be talked out, instead of doing code review cycles after pull request has been made.

 ## TODO List